cmhughes/latexindent.pl/documentation/sec-introduction.rst

 Before you start using it on any important files, bear in mind that ``latexindent.pl`` has the option to overwrite your ``.tex`` files.
-It will always make at least one backup (you can choose how many it makes, see ) but you should still be careful when using it.
+It will always make at least one backup (you can choose how many it makes, see :ref:`page page:onlyonebackup <page:onlyonebackup>`) but you should still be careful when using it.
 The script has been tested on many files, but there are some known limitations (see :numref:`sec:knownlimitations`).
 You, the user, are responsible for ensuring that you maintain backups of your files before running ``latexindent.pl`` on them.
 I think it is important at this stage to